dojo/docs/dojox/data/GoogleSearchStore.rst

 Query Syntax
 ============

 The query syntax for all stores is simple.
-It takes a single object with the attribute 'text', where the value is what text to search for.
+Most only take a single object with the attribute 'text', where the value is what text to search for.

 Query Example
 -------------